Ibrahim Traoré: Early life and education

-Ibrahim Traoré was born in Bondokuy, Mouhoun Province, in 1988.
-After receiving his primary education in Bondokuy, he attended a high school in Bobo-Dioulasso where he became known as being "quiet" and "very talented".
-From 2006, he studied at the University of Ouagadougou where he was part of the Association of Muslim Students.
-He graduated from the university with honors.
-Traoré joined the army of Burkina Faso in 2009, and quickly began to climb the ranks.
-He was sent to Morocco for anti-aircraft training before being transferred to an infantry unit in Kaya, a town in Burkina Faso's north.
+Ibrahim Traoré was born in Kéra, Bondokuy, Mouhoun Province, on 14 March 1988.
+After receiving his primary education in Bondokuy, he attended a high school in Bobo-Dioulasso, the second-largest city in Burkina Faso, where he was known as being "quiet" and "very talented".
+From 2006, he studied geology at the University of Ouagadougou.
+He was part of the Association of Muslim Students and the Marxist National Association of Students of Burkina Faso (ANEB).
+In the latter, he rose to delegate and became known for defending his classmates in disputes.
+He graduated from the university with honours.